 In 2010, we lost about 7 of our 18 hives to starvation primarily.
 We believe this was due to the construction of a new large subdivision down the road from our small home farm which destroyed hundreds of acres of prime wildflower and mesquite trees that offered nectar/food for the bees.
 So we had to find a place to put many of our hives before we lost more.
 We didn’t have a good place nearby so we sold 8 hives to a new beekeeping friend in Burnet.
 In 2011, when we bought some farmland in Jarrell, it was a perfect place to put our bees.
 It was surrounded by wildflowers, forbs, mesquite trees, and most importantly no/minimal mowing and a stock tank that never ran dry.
 So we moved most of our hives to Jarrell and they have done beautifully with only a loss of two hives the following summer.
 From that time, it has taken us several years to recoup our hives and in 2017, we have over 50 hives and are working on expanding yearly.
 We have kept a few of the hives at our home in Georgetown since that is the most we can keep alive with limited foraging.

 This past couple of years, the large subdivision down the road started on its second building phase with hundreds more homes, so we are probably going to have to move almost all our hives out of our home yard.
 We also learned that a cattle company bought 540 or so acres of land in Jarrell right next to our bees there and they sprayed herbicide to kill all the flowers and are going to plant oats this fall for their cows….so back to square one.
 The bright side is we had a friend offer to house the bees on their 1000 acres in Bertram where no building seems to be going on.
 So we moved many hives there.
 Then 2018 was a rough year with drought, then tons of rain, then a cold snap…then more rain.
 I had bees starving since they never were able to build up during the summer.
-I lost many hives and feel like I am taking two steps back and am heavily feeding the hives I have to keep them alive.
+I lost many hives and sold more so someone else could feed and keep them alive.
+I feel like I am taking two steps back and was heavily feeding the hives to keep them alive.

 Keeping bees is not as easy as it used to be and much research is needed to help us understand them better.
 Don’t believe everything you hear or read about what may be destroying them.
 Sometimes it is our own cattle farmers and construction companies.
 But for more reliable scientific news, go to reputable journals and honeybee science research magazines such as American Bee Journal or Bee Culture Magazine.
 It is not a finger pointing game that will solve it.
 It will be many factors that need to be changed including our own behavior of destroying their forage and planting green deserts of grass in our thirsty lawns instead of native flowers and plants.
 Maybe more on that later.